Sailing at the 2012 Summer Olympics: Course areas

 A total of five race areas were set on Weymouth Bay of the coast of the Weymouth and Portland National Sailing Academy.
 The exclusion area was limited by a fictive line between Portland and the mainland.
 All racing took place within this exclusion zone.
 The five course areas were positioned according to the table below the map but could be moved anywhere within the exclusion zone.

 Competition

 Qualification

 Fifty-seven nations qualified for the sailing events and a further six were allocated places not taken up by qualified nations to give a total of 63 nations participating.
-The only countries to have qualified in all events were France, New Zealand, the USA and the hosts, Great Britain; New Zealand declined to take up their place in the Women's RS-X.
+The only countries to have qualified in all events were France, New Zealand, the US and the hosts, Great Britain; New Zealand declined to take up their place in the Women's RS-X.